Space-TimeWillTell/Channeling-Keyser-Soze/npc.md

 The GM ponders it a second, and decides that since Gregorios is clearly much stronger than Desmondos – and all threats should be scaled for Desmondos and his friends rather than for Gregorios – Gregorios doesn't need a character sheet.
-The GM and Desmondos' player agree that Gregorios will often tell Desmondos how to do things, but generally won't do them himself, and that consequently, in such cases, Gregorios will at times give Desmondos bonuses.
+If necessary, Gregorios may be used as a *bonus* to make things possible or improve the results of Desmondos' actions.
+Not creating the character sheet immediately means that the GM is free to improvise the exact strength and powers of Gregorios as the story evolves, and to tailor it to wherever the story leads.

 Facts established:
 - **General Gregorios is in his fifties.**